clearlydefined/license-score/ClearlyLicensedMetrics.md

 - Facets may have been contributed and the computed score is now different for the core facet.

-We will compute a new curated score based on curated data and in particular:
+We will compute a new effective score based on curated data and in particular:

 - Take facets in consideration when facets were contributed as part of the curation.